Latrobe Valley Mine Rehabilitation Advisory Committee

 Terry Flynn is the principal hydrogeologist at Southern Rural Water with responsibilities that include reviews of the impacts of the Latrobe Valley mines on regional groundwater.

-He has worked as a hydrogeologist for the past 22 years and prior to that worked as a geotechnical engineer including engineering student employment within the SEC's geotechnical division.
+He has worked as a hydrogeologist for the past 22 years and prior to that worked as a geotechnical engineer including engineering student employment within the State Electricity Commission of Victoria's (SECV) geotechnical division.

 He is a former chair of the regional monitoring committee for the Latrobe Valley mines' licences and managed projects that have created an aquifer framework, digitised aquifer surfaces, groundwater atlases and groundwater website for southern Victoria.